Fine Strip-Planked Boat Construction

 - Nick Schade—July 31–August 6

 Note: This is a six-day course ending Saturday afternoon.

-Throughout this course, Nick will take time to discuss the many variations on the strip-building process that students can use on their own boatbuilding projects.
-After a week of fine craftsmanship and fun, we’ll step back to admire two stunning boats that will raffled off to two lucky students.
+Throughout the week, Nick will take time to discuss the many variations on the strip-building process that students can use in their own boatbuilding projects.
+After a week of fun work, we’ll step back to admire two stunning boats that will raffled off to two lucky students.

 Nick Schade was outstanding.
 I learned the specific strip-plank boatbuilding technique but also many tricks and improvements to basic building and finishing.
 It was an amazing week!”

 Nick Schade is a master craftsman and he did a nice job of passing along that knowledge.
 I thoroughly enjoyed learning the strip-plank construction process from him and the canoe and kayak we built were beautiful.”